Lawrence Rothman: KRO Records

 In 2019, Rothman launched their own record label, KRO Records, with Justin Raisen, Yves Rothman.
 KRO’s first release included two tracks from River Phoenix's band, Aleka's Attic, along with a single from Rain Phoenix featuring Michael Stipe.
 This was followed by a Double A-Side Single, "Poison" by Marissa Nadler feat.
 John Cale of The Velvet Underground.
 Other releases in 2019 included Kills Birds’ self-titled debut LP, Buzzy Lee’s (Sasha Spielberg) EP, “Close Encounters of Our Own Kind”, and a single titled “Mother” by Courtney Love.
 In 2020, KRO Records released Steven Spielberg produced "The Turning" soundtrack under exclusive license to Sony Music Entertainment.
 The film's soundtrack features tracks from Mitski, Kali Uchis, Soccer Mommy, Cherry Glazerr, Finn Wolfhard & Courtney Love.
 Rothman was the film's music supervisor and producer of the soundtrack.

 Composing and scoring

 In 2010, Rothman scored The Runaways, a biopic film on the Joan Jett fronted female rock band The Runaways, starring Kristen Stewart and Dakota Fanning.
-In 2017, Rothman scored the News Emmy nominated New York Times Great Performers 2017 series short films starring Nicole Kidman, Timothy Chalamet, Saoirse Ronan, Jake Gyllenhaal and more.
+In 2017, Rothman scored the News Emmy nominated New York Times Great Performers 2017 series short films starring Nicole Kidman, Timothée Chalamet, Saoirse Ronan, Jake Gyllenhaal and more.
 In 2018, Rothman scored a short film on the life of occult filmmaker Kenneth Anger for Gucci and Systems Magazine.
-Additionally, Rothman has scored short films for Levis, Prada, BMW, MAC Cosmetics and Alexander McQueen.
+Additionally, Rothman has scored short films for Levis, Prada, Bvlgari, BMW, MAC Cosmetics and Alexander McQueen.